AdobeDocs/commerce-operations.en/help/installation/composer.md

     When prompted, enter your Magento authentication keys.
 Public and private keys are created and configured in your [Commerce Marketplace][].

     If you encounter errors, such as `Could not find package...` or `...no matching package found`, make sure there are no typos in your command.
-If you still encounter errors, you may not be authorized to download {{site.data.var.ee}}.
+If you still encounter errors, you may not be authorized to download Adobe Commerce.
 Contact [Magento support](https://magento.com/support) for help.

     See [Troubleshooting][] for help with more errors.